Carlson School Exchange in China: Antai Summer ProgramUndergraduate Global Immersion

 - All Carlson students are responsible for obtaining a passport before they participate on a study abroad program

-To apply for an exchange program you must first apply through the Carlson Global Institute on the Apply page.
+To apply for an exchange program you must first apply through the Carlson Global Institute.
+More application instructions can be found on our Apply page.
 You will be charged a $50 application fee for each term that you apply for a program.
-If you apply for two programs in Fall semester you will be charged $50.
-If you apply for one program in Fall semester and one in Spring semester you will be charged $100.
-The priority deadline for Summer 2017 is February 1, 2017.
-Applications for Summer 2017 will open the first week of the Fall 2016 semester.
-Applications for programs that do not fill by the priority deadline will be accepted on a rolling basis until full.
 Applications will be reviewed and students will be informed of their status within 6 weeks of the priority deadline.
-Once accepted into an exchange program, you will also complete an application to the host university.
+Once accepted into an exchange program, you will also complete an application with the host university.

 These estimates will vary based on student preference and exchange rates.
 All details subject to change based on economic and international factors.
 Most financial aid may be applied to study abroad programs.
 Students should also maintain their U.S.-based health insurance plan while abroad.
 Visa and passport costs are subject to change.
 Please verify current documentation costs with the host country consulate.

 Program fee includes: field trips, cultural visits, program administration, and international medical, security, and evacuation insurance.